biddy1618/newsProject/readme.md

 * Using SQLAlchemy with Flask, not Flask-SQLAlchemy - [link](https://towardsdatascience.com/use-flask-and-sqlalchemy-not-flask-sqlalchemy-5a64fafe22a4)
 * Thread-local session SQLAlchemy - [link](https://docs.sqlalchemy.org/en/13/orm/contextual.html#unitofwork-contextual)
 * SQLAlchemy session how-to - [link](https://docs.sqlalchemy.org/en/13/orm/session_basics.html#session-faq-whentocreate)
+* SQLAlchemy different quering approaches - through explicit session object and through models - [link](https://stackoverflow.com/questions/12350807/whats-the-difference-between-model-query-and-session-querymodel-in-sqlalchemy/14553324#14553324)
+* Scoped session vs local session - `This pattern allows disparate sections of the application to call upon a global scoped_session, so that all those areas may share the same session without the need to pass it explicitly.
+The Session we’ve established in our registry will remain, until we explicitly tell our registry to dispose of it, by calling scoped_session.remove()` - [link](https://docs.sqlalchemy.org/en/13/orm/contextual.html)
+* Very interesting - basically, ORM operations should separate session and orm operations (doing ORM operations and then act upon session), but this way it is hard to catch any exception due, one way to handle this is to create a function separate for session operations, maybe later.
+* TypeHinting and return type in case of error - what should I return with type hinting in case of exception with no case of raising exception?

 # Logs